Ajaxy/framework7-react-todo-app/README.md

 # Framework7 v3 React App Template

+This sample is published as part of the corresponding blog article at https://www.toptal.com/apache-cordova/frameworks-ionic-framework7

+Visit https://www.toptal.com/blog and subscribe to our newsletter to read great posts!

+* * *

 To get started, clone this repo as whatever you want to name your app:

 ```